What are the Fish Oil Benefits for Hair?

 - Biotin.
 Biotin is a B vitamin that supports keratin production.
 If you’re deficient in biotin, you may experience increased hair loss.
 Biotin deficiency is rare, despite massive amounts of marketing surrounding biotin supplements.
 Unless you are actually deficient, there’s no evidence that taking a biotin supplement will increase your hair growth (or your nails, for that matter).

 - Fatty acids.
 You know that fatty acids are essential and good for you, but they do more than just support heart health.
-Let’s deep dive into the benefits they offer for your locks.
+These fatty acids include alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
+Let’s deep dive into the health benefits they offer for your locks.

 Fish Oil Benefits for Your Hair

-Maybe your doctor has suggested you take a fish oil supplement to support your heart, joints, and cognitive health.
+Maybe your doctor has suggested you use fish oil supplements to support your heart, joints, and cognitive health.
+Fish oil can be derived from fatty fish or oily fish including salmon, mackerel, anchovies, sardines, and more.

-The fatty acid contained in fish oil, omega-3, is an essential fatty acid.
+The fatty acid contained in fish oil, ALA, is an essential fatty acid.
 That means your body needs it to operate, but can’t make it on its own.
-As such, you need to get omega-3 from the foods you eat, or from a supplement, like a fish oil capsule.
+As such, you need to get omega-3 fatty acids from the foods you eat, or from a dietary supplement, like a fish oil capsule.

-Several studies support fish oil’s benefits for hair growth.
+Several studies support the benefits of fish oil for hair growth.
 These studies indicate that fish oil may be able to keep your hair in the anagen stage of hair growth longer, by supporting the hair follicle and keeping it healthy.

 Remember, hair growth starts and ends in the follicle, so a healthy hair follicle is key to keeping your hair growing strong (and continually).

-According to these studies, omega-3 helps your hair:
+According to these studies, essential nutrients like EPA and DHA helps your hair:

 - Grow in the anagen phase, more than it would grow on its own